sav-che/TL-2/Authors/Favre (a.k.a. Favre-Guillarmod), Louis (Abraham) {std. Favre}.md

-> [!cite] BHL link: this entry starts at [page 74](https://www.biodiversitylibrary.org/item/103834#page/96/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 74](https://www.biodiversitylibrary.org/page/33259578) of TL-2 Suppl.
 VII.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Favre (a.k.a.
 Favre-Guillarmod), Louis \[Abraham\] (1822-1904), Swiss teacher and botanist, born 17 Mar 1822 in Boudry (Ct.
 Neuchâtel), educated there and later (1836) in Neuchâtel, teacher in Le Locle (Ct.
-Neuchâtel), later head-master at La-Chaux-de-Fonds, moved to Neuchâtel 1849, from 1866 working for the newly founded academy, retired in 1900, died 13 Sep 1904. (*Favre*).
+Neuchâtel), later head-master at La-Chaux-de-Fonds, moved to Neuchâtel 1849, from 1866 working for the newly founded academy, retired in 1900, died 13 Sep 1904.
+**Abbreviated name**: *Favre*

 #### Herbarium and types